empriselab/RCRemote/README.md

 ```
 loop.run_until_complete(websockets.serve(handle_client, "192.168.58.104", 1145))
 ```
-Replace the 192.168.58.104 to your own address, number 1145 is the port, you can also modify the port to control multiple robot in different Unity scene.
+Replace the 192.168.58.104 to your own address, number 1145 is the default port, you can also modify the port to control multiple robot in different Unity scene.

 Then save the file, command:
 ```